Our idyllic Island

 Rottnest Cruises’ Wild Seafood Experience takes you to the peak of enjoyment in this breathtaking location.
-On board our cruise you will be fully immersed in the Island’s fascinating marine environment, while wining and dining in the lap of luxury.
+On board our cruise you will be fully immersed in the Island’s fascinating marine environment, while wining and dining in style.

 where we cruise

-Our 3 to 3.5-hour Wild Seafood Experience begins on Rottnest’s waterfront, among luxury yachts moored in Thomson Bay.
+Our 3-hour Wild Seafood Experience begins on Rottnest’s waterfront, among luxury yachts moored in Thomson Bay.
 We depart into crystal clear open waters of the Indian Ocean for an unforgettable journey of the senses.